 The Mid-Chesapeake Bay Ecosystem Restoration Project at Barren and James Islands will use clean dredged material from the bay's channels to restore and create tidal wetland and upland areas.
 These newly created areas should provide critical island habitat for many of the Service's trust resources and priority species.
 Construction occurring in habitat areas where black rail is present will require a Section 7 consultation.
 Consultation pursuant to the Endangered Species Act of 1973 will also be required with the Service if the presence of any other threatened and endangered species occurs within the project area of impact.
 Additionally, there are several species that utilize the project area that are state listed as threatened or endangered (least tern, common tern, and royal tern).
 The Wildlife and Heritage Services within MDNR is responsible for the identification and protection of these species in Maryland.
 Invasive species detection and monitoring (principal concern being common reed, nutria, and mute swan) should be a component of project implementation.
-Best management practices should be implemented to avoid detrimental impacts to aquatic resources.
-Coordination with NMFS is recommended regarding potential impacts to EFH and NMFS trust resources.
+Best management practices should be implemented to avoid detrimental impacts to EFH and NMFS trust resources.